Syed Jalaludin Syed Salim

-Syed Jalaludin bin Syed Salim is a Malaysian academic administrator.
-He was the third Vice-Chancellor of Universiti Putra Malaysia, serving from 5 June 1994 until 17 April 2001.
-During his tenure, UPM diversified its fields of study, especially in Science and Technology.
-In 1997, UPM was renamed and cast off its image as an agricultural-focused university.
-Currently, he is the chairman of Asia e University and chairman of Board of Governors of University College Fairview.
+Syed Jalaludin bin Syed Salim is a Malaysian academic and administrator.
+He served as the third Vice-Chancellor of Universiti Putra Malaysia from 5 June 1994 to 17 April 2001.
+During his tenure, the university expanded its academic scope beyond agriculture into science and technology, and was renamed Universiti Putra Malaysia in 1997.
+He has served as the first Chancellor of Taylor’s University since 2011.
+He was awarded the National Academic Laureate (Tokoh Akademik Negara) in 2007 for his contributions to higher education and research.
+He currently serves as Chairman of Asia e University and Chairman of the Board of Governors of University College Fairview.

 Education background

 Syed Jalaludin studied at Stellar Maris School of Kangar, then furthered his secondary education at Saint Xavier School, George Town.
 He obtained his degree in Veterinary Medicine from the University of the Punjab in 1967, followed by a Master of Philosophy and a Doctor of Philosophy (PhD) from the University of London, in 1969 and 1977 respectively.